 Okay, we finally started getting news releases regarding watches that will be revealed during the upcoming SIHH 2014 event next January.
 Among them, is the new Baume & Mercier Clifton Chronograph (ref.
 MOA10123, often referred to by various online stores simply as ‘10123’) collection of automatic timekeepers.

-Although clearly not as imposing as the three-handers and full calendars in the same collection, the chronographs still have a point of interest of their own.
-While many currently available chronographs are often powered by Frankensteins (or rather chimeras) that feature normal three-hander movements with add-on modules from third-party manufacturers, this new model features a good old ETA Valjoux 7750 natural-born chronograph ebauche, which is not only more reliable, but is also less expensive to fix if anything goes wrong.
+Although not as imposing as the three-handers and full calendars in the same collection, the chronographs still have a point of interest of their own.
+While many currently available chronographs are often powered by Frankensteins (or rather chimeras) that feature normal three-hander movements with add-on modules from third-party manufacturers, this new model features a good old ETA Valjoux 7750 natural-born chronograph caliber, which is not only more reliable but is also less expensive to fix if anything goes wrong.

 While there is certainly a wide niche of “sporty” and “military” chronographs that are presented in deliberately large bodies, this specimen styled as a classic dress watch, which is supposed to be worn with a lot more formal attire that a combination of khaki pants and a surplus M65 jacket.

 I understand the reason behind “to each their own” line of defense, but that logic could bring to the dangerous waters filled with people wearing Adidas clothing while driving their Bentley filled with Louis Vuitton bags and holding Vertu phones in their thick fingers decorated by massive college rings.
 Tread lightly!

 Main elements of the timekeeper’s satin-finished silver dial, too, will match that of the original with the same elegant Arabic numerals, facetted hour and minute hands, and, um, flattened cone-shaped hour markers.